matebence/kubernetes/README.md

 - Replica set
   - Its the new recommended way to setup replication

+**DaemonSets**

+- Its similar to replication set
+- It helps to deploy multiple instances of pods
+- But it runs one copy on each node on the cluster
+- If new node added then the pod gets created there
+- If the node is removed then the pod is removed
+- It good for Monitoring and logs solution

 - Lets say you use ReplicaSet-A for controlling your pods, then You wish to update your pods to a newer version, now you should create Replicaset-B, scale down ReplicaSet-A and scale up ReplicaSet-B by one step repeatedly (This process is known as rolling update).
 Although this does the job, but it's not a good practice and it's better to let K8S do the job.

 - A Deployment resource does this automatically without any human interaction and increases the abstraction by one level.